iterative/dvc.org/content/docs/user-guide/dvcignore.md

 large number of data files, you might encounter extended execution time for operations as simple as `dvc status`.
 In other case you might want to omit files or folders unrelated to the project (like `.DS_Store` on MacOS).
-To address these scenarios, DVC supports optional `.dvcignore` files. `.dvcignore` works similar to `.gitignore` in Git.
+To address these scenarios, DVC supports optional `.dvcignore` files.

+`.dvcignore` is similar to `.gitignore` in Git, and can be tested with our helper command `dvc check-ignore`.

 ## How does it work?